awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sns-topic.md

 ## Properties<a name="aws-properties-sns-topic-properties"></a>

 `DisplayName`  <a name="cfn-sns-topic-displayname"></a>
-The display name to use for an Amazon SNS topic with SMS subscriptions\.
+The display name to use for an Amazon SNS topic with SNS subscriptions\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)